lahiruthpala/Recyco-hub2/README.md

 The system also includes a point system that can be used by the customers to earn points when they use our system.
 The system also has an event management system for environmental activities and articles with a live chat option.
 The system can be directly connected to all the collection boxes in the country and update and give cridites on the spot to the customers.
-Sorting machiney can be directly connected to the system and communicate and update the system in real-time.
+Sorting machine can be directly connected to the system and communicate and update the system in real-time.
-Through our system, these hatcheries can be also programmed. with easy drag-and-drop programming with zero coding knowledge
+Through our system, these machine can be also programme with easy drag-and-drop programming with zero coding knowledge